hupe13/wimb-and-block/readme.md

 Contributors: hupe13
 Tags: bad bots, ban, blocking, security, robots.txt
 Tested up to: 6.9
-Stable tag: 251129
+Stable tag: 251201
 Requires at least: 6.3
 Requires PHP: 8.1
 License: GPLv2 or later

-With the help of WhatIsMyBrowser the plugin detects old and bad agents and denies them access.
+With the help of WhatIsMyBrowser the plugin detects old and bad browsers and denies them access.
 A special robots.txt denies crawling by bad bots.

 ## Description